BTernaryTau/bternarytau.github.io/miscellaneous/voting-theory/sequential-threshold-average-score-voting.md

 ### Analysis

+STAS voting passes [Warren Smith's color proportionality criterion](https://rangevoting.org/PuzzQWEAns15.html), but it does not pass the [hare quota criterion](https://electowiki.org/wiki/Proportional_representation#Hare_Quota_Criterion) as is demonstrated in [this example](https://www.votingtheory.org/forum/topic/183/new-thiele-type-proportional-voting-method/4).
+This makes its status as a proportional method debatable at best, and may represent a fundamental limitation of Thiele-type proportionality.

 With the above reweighting formula, STAS voting is equivalent to [D'Hondt](https://en.wikipedia.org/wiki/D%27Hondt_method) when voters vote perfectly along party lines.
 However, if the formula $$\frac{1}{k} \sum_{i=1}^k \frac{1}{1 + 2m_i}$$ is used instead, then under such circumstances it becomes equivalent to [Webster/Sainte-Laguë](https://en.wikipedia.org/wiki/Webster/Sainte-Lagu%C3%AB_method).

-STAS voting is similar to [reweighted range voting](https://electowiki.org/wiki/Reweighted_Range_Voting) (RRV) in that it is a Thiele-type proportional method that assigns a single weight per round to each ballot.
+STAS voting is similar to [reweighted range voting](https://electowiki.org/wiki/Reweighted_Range_Voting) (RRV) in that it is an extension of SPAV to score ballots that assigns a single weight per round to each ballot.
 However, STAS voting tends to deweight ballots to a lesser extent in cases where a candidate given a low rating is elected.
 Similarly, STAS voting will often deweight scores less than SPSV does.
 Below is a table that demonstrates this effect.
 [An explanation of the scenario being depicted can be found here.]({% post_url 2020-10-27-the-motivation-behind-spsv-part-5 %}#section-b-comparison-with-rrv)

 <div style="overflow-x:auto;">
   <table>